Royal Agricultural University

 Transport links: Cirencester is a mile and a half from campus and, during term-time, a free shuttle bus runs between the town and the University.
 Direct trains from London (90 minutes) and Bristol.

-Fees: Set at £9,000 per year for all new home, EU and international undergrads starting in 2013.
+Fees: Set at £9,000 per year for all new home and EU undergrads, with international students paying £10,000.

 Bursaries: A wide range of funding opportunities from scholarships to hardship awards are on offer.
 See the website for further details to check whether you are eligible for financial support.